microsoft/msphpsql/README.md

     sudo pecl install sqlsrv
     sudo pecl install pdo_sqlsrv

 *Note: it installs the stable version, for specific version you should set the version.
-For example, `sudo pecl install sqlsrv-4.0.8`.
+For example, do `sudo pecl search sqlsrv` to search for the latest releases and `sudo pecl install sqlsrv-[version]` to install a specific version.
-Drivers are Mac-compatible starting from 4.1.7preview release.
-Do `sudo pecl search sqlsrv`.
+Drivers are Mac-compatible starting from 4.1.7preview release. .

 ### Step 5: Restart Apache to load the new php.ini file